dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 The critical logic is below:
 (see the comments above for and explanation and some examples of this flow based logic based on the output from read_output_with_watchdog)
+Note the stub registry_entry below.
+Stubs are only used when there is no explicit evidence or trace of the thread failure.

 ```
                     exit_status = stdout.channel.recv_exit_status()